-Important Jury Service Information.

 - Parking—Remember to bring your summons and your parking garage ticket for validation.

-- Wi-Fi—Public Wi-Fi is not available at the Legion.
+- Wi-Fi—Public Wi-Fi is available

 Jury Qualification Questionnaire